 Şeyh Mutahhar Camii

-This Armenian church has recently been reopened after a wonderful restoration.
-Press the doorbell and someone will usually appear from...
+This Armenian church has been reopened after a wonderful restoration.
+Highlights include a superb wooden ceiling, and the church's...

 Esma Ocak Evi

 The beautiful grey-and-white-striped Esma Ocak Evi was built in 1899 by the Armenian Şakarer family and restored in 1996 by the female...